Kostikyan/JavaCore/README.md

 # javaCore
-learning java
+learning java,
-The path to becoming a back-end developer
+The path to becoming a back-end developer)